epics-docs/epics-docs/contributing/HowToWorkWithTheEpicsRepository.md

 or merge your code into EPICS base.
 You can push updates at any time, even after making a pull request.
-The updates will automatically be part of the merge request.
+The updates will automatically be part of the pull request.
-Do **not** create a new merge request because of an update!
+Do **not** create a new pull request, if you want to update your contribution.